 - Nurses and technicians specializing in cardiac catheterization and coronary angioplasty

-- Cardiac rehab specialists at MHP's Cardiac Rehab Center (The Mercy H.E.A.R.T.
+- Cardiac rehab specialists at our Cardiac Rehab Center (The Mercy H.E.A.R.T.
 Center)

 Before the Procedure